John's favorites

 ~John

-Set mostly in Paris and Manhattan in the 1980's, Mary Gaitskill's new novel is about a former fashion model, Alison (the narrator) and her friend, the eccentric Veronica.
+Set mostly in Paris and Manhattan in the 1980's, Mary Gaitskill's novel is about a former fashion model, Alison (the narrator) and her friend, the eccentric Veronica.
 With gritty ("a pulled-back noisy face") and musical ("traffic knotted jewelry") prose Gaitskill creates a modern-day fairy tale: a story of friendship, family, illness, and love.

 If you haven't read Mary Gaitskill before, this is a good place to start.
 One of the NYTBR's eleven best books of the year in 2005.
 Also, a National Book Award and National Book Critics' Circle Award Finalist.
 Dazzling and unforgettable!